 Current land use management practices that have resulted in NPS [nonpoint source] pollution have a long and complicated physical, economic and political history.
 In addition to the need for resources, forging a new history of pollution control will take time and commitment, as well as a willingness to examine the use of practices that have resulted in current [nonpoint source] pollution discharges and the barriers to change.
 Therefore, it is expected that it will take a significant amount of time for the [regional water boards] to approve or endorse [nonpoint source] control implementation programs throughout their regions, and even longer for those programs to achieve their objectives.

-Some existing dairy operators recognize the need to reduce manure-nitrogen loading and are employing new strategies to do so.
+Some existing dairy operators have recognized the need to reduce manure-nitrogen loading and are employing new strategies to do so.
 The CVDRMP’s SRMR recognizes that dairy operators must stand ready to engage with all willing partners in government and academia to develop strategies to meet water quality requirements.
 We are encouraged by this recognition and commitment.

-Bearing in mind the above considerations, the Central Valley Water Board is directed to establish the deadline for existing dairies to comply with the final numeric nitrogen land application rates consistent with CV-SALTS.
-That is, the Central Valley Water Board shall require each existing dairy to comply “within a term as short as practicable for each discharger or category of dischargers participating in the management zone but in no case longer than 35 years.”,
+Bearing in mind the above considerations, the Central Valley Water Board is directed to establish the deadline for existing dairies to comply with the final numeric land application rates consistent with the terms for compliance within the “Exceptions Policy” of CV-SALTS.
+That is, the Central Valley Water Board shall require each existing dairy, or each grouping of existing dairies, to comply “within a term as short as practicable for each discharger or category of dischargers participating in the management zone but in no case longer than 35 years.”,